 World Literacy Day is observed globally on 8th September every year.
-The theme of world literacy day 2021 is “Literacy for a human-centered recovery: Narrowing the digital divide”.
+The theme of world literacy day 2023 is “Promoting literacy for a world in transition: Building the foundation for sustainable and peaceful societies”.
 World Literacy Day was proclaimed by UNESCO in 1966 to spread the awareness and importance of literacy in the International community.
 By the UNESCO report, by 2060 India will achieve universal literacy.

 International Association for Suicide Prevention (IASP) observes World Suicide Prevention Day every year on 10 September.
-The theme of World Suicide Prevention Day 2021 is “Creating hope through action”.
+The theme of World Suicide Prevention Day 2023 is “Creating hope through action”.
 The day aims to spread awareness across the globe that suicide can be prevented.

 National forest martyrs day celebrated every year on 11 September to pay tribute to the martyrs who sacrificed their lives to protect the wildlife, forests, and jungles in India.
 This year observed 16th National Forest Martyrs day.

 Hindi Diwas is celebrated every year on 14 September in India.
 On this day, In 1949 Constitution assembly had adopted Hindi written in Devanagari as the official language of India.
 Hindi comes under the most spoken languages in the world.
 It is the first language of 40% of people residing inside or outside the country.